Thomas Fanshawe, 2nd Viscount Fanshawe: Political career

 Upon his father's death in 1665, Sir Thomas succeeded his father in the Peerage of Ireland as the Viscount Fanshawe of Dromore and as King's Remembrancer of the Exchequer.
 During his political career, Lord Fanshawe served as Lord Lieutenant during the Second Anglo-Dutch War.
 During his tenure as Lord Lieutenant, Lord Fanshawe sent to the gaol several men who were Parliamentarians during the English Civil War.
 When he was reproached by Sir Harbottle Grimston, Lord Fanshawe replied that Grimston 'has as deep a hand in the late horrid and bloody affair as any man' in bitter reference to the baronet's past and present Parliamentarian sympathies.
 Lord Clarendon later wrote to Grimston deploring the 'unwarrantable folly' of his old friend Fanshawe adding that his 'passion and animosity did the king no service'.

 Parliamentarians were not the only focus of Lord Fanshawe's "passion and animosity", however.
 In one of his only completely recorded speeches in the Parliament, he attacked the Protestant Dissenters emphasizing their part in the rise of Oliver Cromwell, accusing them of taking part in the dethronement and execution of the king.
 It begins as follows:

-Lord Fanshawe also joined the committee of Lords and Members of Parliament that passed the Conventicles Act of 1670 furthering the persecution of such religious sects as the Puritans and the Quakers.
+Lord Fanshawe also joined the committee of Lords and Members of Parliament that passed the Conventicles Act 1670 furthering the persecution of such religious sects as the Puritans and the Quakers.